 When a person suffers injuries or illness due to another person’s or party’s negligence, the injured party can sue the negligent party in a personal injury lawsuit to secure compensation for his or her damages.
 However, if the victim dies from the negligent party’s actions, the victim’s family will need to file a wrongful death claim to pursue damages against the negligent party.
 Each state has unique laws concerning wrongful death claims, and the experienced wrongful death attorneys at Fielding Law can help you answer important questions to move forward with your claim and work fast to get you the results you need.

 Texas state law defines a “wrongful death” as any death resulting from negligence, carelessness, recklessness, or intentionally dangerous behavior.
 Generally, the same things that may lead to a personal injury claim can lead to a wrongful death claim if the victim perishes from his or her injuries.
 For example, if a person suffers severe injuries in a car accident due to a speeding driver, the victim would file a personal injury lawsuit against the at-fault driver.
+Talk to a Mesquite car accident lawyer for answers to your questions.
 If the victim dies from his or her injuries, then a family member or personal representative would file a wrongful death claim against the at-fault driver instead.

 Wrongful death claims are very similar to personal injury claims, in that both types of civil action revolve around the concept of negligence.
 Plaintiffs in wrongful death claims can secure many of the same types of compensation as plaintiffs in personal injury cases, in addition to other types of compensation for the surviving family.